 The School also has strong research and academic partnerships with industry such as the BBC, BT, CISCO, Airbus, RSSB, United Utilities and Marshalls; these partnerhips enable effective knowledge transfer and up-to-date awareness of topical issues in relevant industries.

-The research structure in the School is organised into eight Research Centres that give focus to research strengths:
+The research structure in the School is organised into five Research Centres that give focus to research strengths:

 This diversity creates a platform well suited for collaborative research.
 It greatly enhances our potential to produce real-life impacts and innovations, particularly in the thematic areas of media and digital technology, energy and infrastructure including transport and environmental systems such as wetlands and sustainable drainage.
 It also allows us to take in postgraduate research students with cross-discipline interests.